fereidani/swait/README.md

 ### `Signal` Structure

 The `Signal` structure manages the state of a waiting thread and provides methods to wait for and notify the thread.
-It uses an `AtomicU8` to track the state, which can be `WAITING`, `PARKED`, or `NOTIFIED`.

 - **`wait` Method:** This method blocks the thread using a combination of spinning, yielding, and parking.
 - **`notify` Method:** This method notifies and wakes the thread if it is parked.